TULiberalArts/Criminal-Justice/pages/home.md

   Committed to Deepening Our Understanding of Crime, Governance and Social Justice
 feature-image: media/hero_bg.png
 feature-body: >-
-  The criminal justice system has three major components: the courts, law enforcement, and corrections.
-Learn how these three components function and impact the larger society.
 ---
 ![Susan Barton visits]({{site.baseurl}}/media/resized Susan Barton Visits.jpg){:.img-right}
 ## A Practice-Focused Intellectual Experience